melissahuertadev/melissahuertadev/README.md

 ### Hello World!

 My name is Melissa H, I'm a Game/Software Developer in process...

-Previously worked as an IT Governance Analyst, I have ITIL knowledge and experience in IT Infrastructure department but I came to **the dark side**. (development)
+Previously worked as an IT Governance Analyst, with ITIL knowledge and experience in the IT Infrastructure department but I came to **THE DARK SIDE**.
+(Development)

 ----

-   🔭 I’m currently working on 'Printf' (42 project).
+   🔭 I’m currently working on 'Printf' (42 project), WebSite built with Django(WWC Project).
    🌱 I’m currently learning Dart, Flutter, Unity.
    👯 I’m looking to collaborate on Mobile Apps, Gaming Apps.
    🤔 I’m looking for help with Dart, Flutter.